Southwark 2030: working together for a brighter future

 Timeline

-You may already know that over the past couple of years we've been speaking with and listening to hundreds of local people who came up with lots of great ideas to improve Camberwell.
+Over the past couple few years, we've been speaking with and listening to hundreds of local people who have given us lots of great ideas to improve Camberwell.

 As part of this, we looked at ways of unlocking the potential of neglected areas in Camberwell, like along Camberwell Station Road, including: